top of page

 Pitta Dosha

-Ayurveda is understood by the five elements that are found in our universe – Ether, Air, Fire, Water, and Earth.
-The elements are understood by the energies found in our environments known as the gunas; hot & cold, wet & dry, heavy & light, and mobile & stable.
+Ayurveda is understood by the five elements found in our universe—ether, Air, Fire, Water, and Earth.
+The elements are understood by the energies in our environments, known as the gunas: hot and cold, wet and dry, heavy and light, and mobile and stable.

 Ether is cold, dry, light, & stable.